contagon/handbook/handbook/36-creating-changing-and-naming-new-units.md

 * Transfer a branch to another stake, district, or mission.
 * Change the name of an existing branch in a mission.
 * Change branch boundaries in a mission if the change would affect a stake, a district, or another mission.
-* Create or change a mission branch for young single adults or single adults; members who do not speak the local native language; members who are in care centers, treatment programs, or prisons; or members in the military.
+* Create or change a mission branch for young single adults or single adults; members who speak a language other than the language of their unit; members who use sign language; members who are in care centers, treatment programs, or prisons; or members in the military.

 In these situations, the Area Presidency reviews the proposal, and if they endorse it, they submit it for approval.
-Only the First Presidency can give final approval.
-Generally, they make a decision within four weeks of receiving a completed proposal.
+Approval of proposed branch changes comes from the First Presidency.
+Generally, a decision can take up to six weeks after receiving a completed proposal.

 ## 36.4 Naming Church Units

 The name of a unit should help identify it to those who live in the area.
 Generally, the names of existing units should not be changed.

-If a stake or mission president desires only to change a unit name, he does not need to use the online system.
-He submits the proposal by calling 1-801-240-1007.
-Outside the United States and Canada, he calls the area office.

 If a unit name needs to be changed because of a boundary realignment, the stake or mission president starts a new proposal by using the online system at [Boundary and Leadership Proposals](https://lcr.churchofjesuschrist.org/boundary-proposals).
 If he cannot use the online system, he can download paper forms by clicking on the link.